 Doctoral candidates master a variety of leadership, technological, organizational, and administrative strategies, building and strengthening the qualities required to effectively lead academic organizations.
 Graduates with a Ph.D. in educational administration go on to land successful careers in public and private schools, government organizations, and school districts.

 An educational administration doctoral program explores advanced topics in leadership, finance, entrepreneurship, technology, and ethics.
-The following ranking includes the 10 best online doctorate in educational administration degree programs, all of which combine academic rigor with the flexibility of online education.
+The following ranking includes the 10 best online doctorate in educational administration degree programs, all which combine academic rigor with the flexibility of online education.

 Online Doctorate in Educational Administration Program Ranking Guidelines